 It's essential that, even if you feel fine, you go for the annual body checks in Hong Kong, as they can help you detect problems before you even experience symptoms.

-There are many screening tests, specific for periods when certain diseases' risk increases.
+There are many screening tests specific for periods when certain diseases' risk increases.

 For example, the disease risk steadily rises when you age 40.
-It's the time of your life when it's more challenging to maintain a healthy weight, but your body also recovers from disease and injury slower.
+It's the time of your life when it's more challenging to maintain a healthy weight, but your body also recovers from disease and injury more slowly.
 It only becomes more of a challenge as the years pass.
 According to the Centres for Disease Control and Prevention, your actions in your 40s can significantly affect your health in the future because your chances of successful treatment are better.

 #2 - Improve your quality of life and protect from future diseases